-S-X Rule 5-04 requires a number of supplemental schedules for particular industries and circumstances.
-181 Each schedule contains additional financial information that must be audited and provided, typically including:
+S-X Rule 5-04 requires a number of supplemental schedules for particular industries and circumstances.154 Each schedule contains additional financial information that must be audited and provided, typically including:

-- Schedule I Condensed Financial Information of Registrant (known as "parent-only" financial statements): requires condensed balance sheets and statements of comprehensive income and cash flows on a non-consolidated basis as of the end of the latest fiscal year if the amount of restricted net assets of subsidiaries exceeds 25% of the issuer's consolidated net assets as of the end of the most recently completed fiscal year.
-"Restricted net assets" are the issuer's proportionate share of net assets of consolidated subsidiaries (after intercompany eliminations), which as of the end of the most recent fiscal year may not be transferred to the parent company by subsidiaries in the form of loans, advances, or cash dividends without the consent of a third party (i.e., lender, regulatory agency, foreign government, etc.).182 - Schedule II Valuation and Qualifying Accounts: requires an analysis of each valuation and qualifying account (e.g., allowance for doubtful accounts, allowance for obsolescence). - Schedule III Real Estate and Accumulated Depreciation: requires real estate operating and investment companies to disclose certain financial details regarding each of their properties. - Schedule IV Mortgage Loans on Real Estate: requires real estate operating and investment companies to disclose details of each mortgage loan that accounts for 3% or more of the carrying value of all of the issuer's mortgages. - Schedule V Supplemental Information Concerning Property-Casualty Insurance Operations: requires disclosure as to liabilities on property-casualty insurance claims if the issuer, its subsidiaries, or 50%-or-less-owned, equity-basis investees have such liabilities.
+- Schedule I Condensed Financial Information of Registrant (known as "parent-only" financial statements): requires the presentation of condensed non-consolidated balance sheets, statements of comprehensive income, and cash flows, as of the same dates and for the same periods as the audited consolidated financial statements.
+This requirement applies if the restricted net assets of subsidiaries exceed 25% of the issuer's consolidated net assets as of the end of the most recently completed fiscal year.
+"Restricted net assets" refer to the issuer's proportionate share of net assets of consolidated subsidiaries (after eliminating intercompany transactions) that, as of the end of the most recent fiscal year, may not be transferred to the parent company in the form of loans, advances, or cash dividends without obtaining consent from a third party.
+This third party may include lenders, regulatory agencies, foreign governments, or other relevant entities.155 - Schedule II Valuation and Qualifying Accounts: requires an analysis of each valuation and qualifying account (e.g., allowance for doubtful accounts, allowance for obsolescence). - Schedule III Real Estate and Accumulated Depreciation: requires real estate operating and investment companies to disclose certain financial details regarding each of their properties. - Schedule IV Mortgage Loans on Real Estate: requires real estate operating and investment companies to disclose details of each mortgage loan that accounts for 3% or more of the carrying value of all of the issuer's mortgages. - Schedule V Supplemental Information Concerning Property-Casualty Insurance Operations: requires disclosure as to liabilities on property-casualty insurance claims if the issuer, its subsidiaries, or 50%-or-less-owned, equitybasis investees have such liabilities.
 However, the schedule may be omitted if reserves for unpaid property-casualty claims and claims adjustment expenses did not, in the aggregate, exceed 50% of common stockholders' equity of the issuer and its consolidated subsidiaries as of the beginning of the fiscal year.